alisw/AliPhysics/MUON/READMErec.txt

 We can use the method Print("FULL") to printout all the parameters and options set in the class AliMUONRecoParam.

+RecoParams can be put into OCDB using the MakeMUONSingleRecoParam.C or MakeMUONRecoParamArray.C macros.

 \section rec_s5 ESD content